Today's Seeds, Tomorrow's Solutions:

-The Summer Institute is an annual four-day event that will bring together researchers (late-stage graduate students, postdoctoral fellows, research associates, and early career faculty) around a theme related to agrarian development.
-Institute sessions will cover theory, methodology, and research design and provide a forum for the productive exchange of ideas.
-Fellows will be awarded small annual research grants.
-Eligible candidates are Cornell researchers from any discipline focused on agrarian issues with current standing as a post-A exam PhD student or postdoctoral research associate.
+The Summer Institute is an annual four-day event that brings together researchers (late-stage graduate students, postdoctoral fellows, research associates, and early career faculty) around a theme related to agrarian development.
+Fellows are awarded small annual research grants.
+Cornell post-A exam PhD students and postdoctoral research associates from any discipline focused on agrarian issues are encouraged to apply.

 Rapid Response Fund (RRF)

-Cornell graduate students and postdoctoral research associates from all disciplines are encouraged to apply for the SBF grant to pursue innovative, integrated, and interdisciplinary research support outside the purview of their current dissertation or postdoctoral research plan.
-Biodiversity research proposals will optimally span disciplines, building new collaborations across campus between the award recipient and two faculty advisors.
+Cornell graduate students and postdoctoral research associates from all disciplines are encouraged to apply for the SBF grant to pursue innovative, interdisciplinary research outside the purview of their current dissertation or postdoctoral research plan.
+SBF research proposals will optimally span disciplines, building new collaborations across campus between the award recipient and two faculty advisers.

-Growing out of the NSF Integrated Graduate Education and Research Training Grant, CSBC awards are granted to those engaging in the interdisciplinary study of global climate change on multiple biogeochemical scales.
+Growing out of the NSF Integrated Graduate Education and Research Training grant, CSBC awards are granted to researchers engaging in the interdisciplinary study of global climate change on multiple biogeochemical scales.
 Cornell graduate students from any field with research interests in biogeochemistry and climate change are encouraged to apply.